 Thyroid medication and CBD

 Again, this is a very complicated issue, but the main point of interest here is thyroid function and how it relates to drug interactions.
 The liver metabolizes drugs through enzymes in the cytochrome P450 system.
 These enzymes are involved with the production and breakdown of serotonin (the feel-good hormone).

-So when CBD inhibits cytochrome P450 enzymes, this is not good because it affects serotonin levels in the body.
+So when CBD inhibits cytochrome P450 enzymes, this is not good because it could affect serotonin levels in the body.

 High levels of serotonin can suppress thyroid function.
-This becomes a problem if you are on thyroid medication and taking CBD because it will affect how your drug functions in the liver.
+This becomes a problem if you are on thyroid medication and taking CBD because it will affect how your drug functions in the liver.8

 Are older people more at risk of CBD drug interactions?

 Older people are at greater risk of CBD interactions because their cytochrome P450 system is already less able to metabolize things.
 Plus, older people more commonly take several prescription medications every day, which increases the chances of drug-CBD interaction.